Last Updated on January 22, 2023

 There are several ways to use Booming Blade.
 How players choose to make use of this cantrip will depend on several factors, however, including the character’s class and fighting style.

-Most players use Booming Blade to accomplishing the following goals:
+Most players use Booming Blade to accomplish the following goals:

 - Controlling the enemy’s movement